RGRU/gulp-from-config-rg/README.md

 If you want run task without expire date, add --no_expire parameter or alias --ne.
 For example, sudo -u admin gulp tmpl --expire
 > --no_expire(--ne) parameter

+If you want run task without gulp-imagemin plugin, add --imgmin=no parameter.
+For example, sudo -u admin gulp tmpl --imgmin=no
+> --imgmin=no parameter

 ## config

 ```javascript